jezzsantos/saastack/docs/design-principles/0080-ports-and-adapters.md

 ## Design Principles

 * We want to maintain high levels of de-coupling for performing any actions outside subdomain aggregates in the "Domain Layer".
-This means that access to any data outside of a subdomain requires the use of a "port" to obtain it, which provides data that can be presented to the aggregate in the subdomain.
+This means that access to any data outside a subdomain requires the use of a "port" to obtain it, which provides data that can be presented to the aggregate in the subdomain.
 This is the primary job of the "Application Layer".
 * We want to be able to swap out the implementation of any "adapter" (something that provides/processes its own data) without changing the domain model or requiring a change in it.
 * We want to be able to unit test the domain model in isolation without requiring any external infrastructure.
 (A domain model should only require data and, in some rare cases, require  "domain services" which can be mocked in order to be tested).
 * We want to be able to test the real infrastructural "adapters" in isolation also, without needing to use the domain model.